plakrisenko/Pain_signaling_code/README.md

   An additional reaction for G<sub>I</sub> protein activation, with a rate proportional to the concentration of the pRII<sub>2</sub>:cAMP<sub>4</sub> complex was added to the core model.
   This folder contains PEtab files for _in silico_ hypothesis testing shown in Figure 8.

+- `model/copasi`
+  This folder contains the COPASI model definition of the core model for most datasets used for parameter estimation.
+  In each file, the parameter values were configured to match the corresponding experimental conditions, and all estimated parameters were set to the values of the best-fitting parameter vector.
+  The dataset numbering corresponds to the numbering used in Figure 3.

 ## Scripts